 We recently posted a bit about Professor Quirk's efforts to bring art to the Lehigh University community through an annual exhibition.
 (We are amazed that Lehigh's Museum has not yet put on a retrospective of his work given his importance to the institution's development.)
-In this post we will highlight one of the painters who had a work in the 17th exhibition- Henry Strato, and how his life overlapped with Quirk's in several interesting ways.
+In this post we will highlight one of the painters who had a work in the 17th exhibition- Henry Strator, and how his life overlapped with Quirk's in several interesting ways.

 Interestingly, Henry Strater's profile has parallels to Waldo Pierce in that both were painters who spent time in Maine, had large families and were close to Ernest Hemingway.